-Born at Stratford, Essex, on July 28th, the eldest of what would be eight children.
+Born at Stratford, Essex, on July 28th, the eldest of what would be nine children.
 His father Manley is a marine insurance adjuster as well as an amateur poet and composer; his mother Catherine (nėe Smith) is fond of music and literature.
 Both parents are very religious High Church Anglicans.

 Family moves to 9 Oak Hill Park, Hampstead.